Michigan State vs Kansas State Players to Watch - Sweet 16

 Top Players to Watch: Michigan State vs. Kansas State - Sweet 16

-When the Michigan State Spartans and Kansas State Wildcats play in their Sweet 16 matchup at Madison Square Garden on Thursday at 6:30 PM ET, A.J Hoggard and Markquis Nowell will be two of the top players to watch.
+A.J Hoggard and Markquis Nowell are two players to watch on Thursday at 6:30 PM ET, when the Michigan State Spartans play the Kansas State Wildcats in their Sweet 16 matchup at Madison Square Garden.

-In the article below, we'll give you all the info you need to know about who to look out for in this matchup on TBS.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!